-Key Recommendations: Informing the 10 Strategies - 1 REDIRECT thinking, branding and marketing emphasis for this area away from previous "back end of the site / retail uses" to a new "front door" placeming focused vision - opening up opportunity for innovative businesses and civic uses that are inviting to residents .
-University City Plan (1983); JW Clay Station Area Plan (2016) - 2 ENCOURAGE partners and other members of our business community to host, work with or support the Universities programs and events at UNC Charlotte. - 3 EXPERIMENT with a smart mobility program that connects high concentrations of employees in University Research Park to UNC Charlotte as well as the JW.
-Clay Station and University Place amenities.
-University City Plan (1983); JW Clay Station Area Plan (2016) - 4 PAINT the city green with UNC Charlotte and Niner focused branding, placemaking elements and murals to Boost the local recognition of UNCC and celebrate the positive impacts it has on the City. - 5 SUPPORT the community and local businesses by continuing to hold and Implement new events that give local vendors and community members a platform to express their creativity, messages and cultures. - 6 REDUCE Food Insercurty by providing continued access to afforable produce with the weekly University City farmers market bring local grown produce and healthy foods to the community.
-While educating residents of the resources, assets and options for dinning in University City.
+- 1 REDIRECT thinking, branding and marketing emphasis for this area away from previous "back end of the site and retail uses" to a new "front door" placemaking focused vision opening up opportunity for innovative businesses and civic uses that are inviting to residents.
+University City Plan (1983); JW Clay Station Area Plan (2016) - 2 ENCOURAGE partners and other members of our business community to host, work with or support the University's programs and events at UNC Charlotte main campus. - EXPERIMENT with a smart mobility program that connects high concentrations of employees in University Research Park to UNC Charlotte as well as the JW Clay Station and University Place amenities.
+University City Plan (1983); JW Clay Station Area Plan (2016) - 4 PAINT the city green with UNC Charlotte and Niner focused branding, placemaking elements and murals to boost the local recognition of UNC Charlotte and celebrate the positive impact it has on the city. - SUPPORT the community and local businesses by continuing to hold and implement new events that give local vendors and community members a platform to express their creativity and cultures. - 6 REDUCE Food insecurity by providing continued access to afforable produce with the weekly University City Farmers Market, bringing local grown produce and healthy foods to the community.
+While educating residents about the resources, assets and options for dining around NE Charlotte and within University City.

-Left: Several locations around the lake would be well-suited for tactical placemaking experiments.
-Opposite Above Right: The existing path along the lake's edge at University Place is an underutilized amenity.
+Several locations around the lake would be well-suited for tactical placemaking experiments.

+The existing path along the lake's edge at University Place is an underutilized amenity.
 Previous plans have recommended creating a linear park around the lake, providing a premier public space for University City's Downtown at University Place.
-Opposite Right: Conceptual vision for the redevelopment of properties along the lake edge with higher densities, a variety of mixed uses and an enhanced linear park.
-Redeveloped properties fronting onto the linear park will increase usage and local monitoring.
-Key Strategies For the Future Built on the recommendations of previously adopted plans for University City, the following ten strategies are set forth move University City closer to an urban, transitoriented future.
-While these are likely to remain far beyond the 20-30 year horizon of this plan, they will guide shorter term programs of work and goals for achievement.
-Each strategy aims to serve more than one of the following elements: - Create an Urban Spine and Core - Build a Greenbelt for Recreation and Transportation - Build Mobility for the 21st Century - Build Character through Suburban Reinvestment and Placemaking 1.
-Make University Place a Town Center for University City 2.
-Celebrate UNC Charlotte as our anchor and as Charlotte's main research University.
-3. Improve pedestrian safety and connectivity to UNC Charlotte and transit.
-4. Develop placemaking installations on greenways and improve connectivity with spur trails into parcels near the trail.
-5. Add last mile service, micro-mobility and improve conditions for bus riders.
-6. Seek public funding to implement all NECI projects remaining in the University City Area Plan.
-7. Advocate for and develop community assets.

-8. Transform McCullough Drive / Ikea Blvd to a walkable alternative to N Tryon Street 9.
-Focus placemaking within TOD areas and along greenways 10.
-Maintain and connect a population diverse in age, culture and income
+Strategies For the Future

+Built on the recommendations of previously adopted plans for University City, the following ten strategies are set forth to move University City closer to an urban, transit-oriented future.
+While these will likely remain far beyond the 20-30 year horizon of this plan, they will guide shorter term programs of work and goals for achievement.

+Each strategy aims to serve more than one of the following elements:

+- Create an Urban Spine and Core - Build a Greenbelt for Recreation and Transportation - Build Mobility for the 21st Century - Build Character through Suburban Reinvestment and Placemaking - 1.
+Make University Place a Town Center for University City. - 2.
+Celebrate UNC Charlotte as our anchor and as Charlotte's main research University. - 3.
+Improve pedestrian safety and connectivity to UNC Charlotte and public transit. - 4.
+Develop placemaking installations on greenways and improve connectivity with spur trails leading into parcels near the greenway. - 5.
+Add last mile service, micro-mobility and improve conditions for bus riders. - 6.
+Seek public funding to implement all NECI projects remaining in the University City Area Plan. - 7.
+Advocate for and develop community assets. - 8.
+Transform McCullough Drive / Ikea Blvd to a walkable alternative to N Tryon Street. - 9.
+Focus placemaking within TOD areas and along greenways. - 10.
+Maintain and connect a population diverse in age, culture and income.